Many people think that learning AutoCAD is hard. It’s not. Yes, there are many things to learn. But using AutoCAD is not difficult.

 After I activate circle, AutoCAD will tell me to specify a start point, and give an option: I can switch from specifying a start point to a center point.
-This time, I type the capital letter in the option, C, to switch to specify center point.
-Then AutoCAD ask me for center point, start point, then end point consecutively.
+This time, I type the capital letter in the option, C, to specify the center point.
+Then AutoCAD asks me for the center point, start point, then end point consecutively.

 3. Precise Input

-I will not discuss this further in this post, may be I will write more in separate post.
+I will not discuss this further in this post; maybe I will write more in a separate post.

 4. Modify Tools

 Next step: modify tools.
-There are a lot of modify tools.
-But same as drawing tools, it’s name should describe what they do.
-Or at least they icon will describe more.
-And you can just let your pointer above the icon, and let the help tool tip expand and explain more.
+There are many modify tools.
+But same as drawing tools, the name should describe what they do.
+Or at least the icon will describe more.
+You can just let your pointer above the icon, and let the help tooltip expand and explain more.

 You can also try to activate the tool, then press F1.
-It will open help file with related topic.
-A lot of Windows users don’t realize this.
+It will open help file with the related topic.
+Many Windows users don’t realize this.
 They open then search the help file.
 And sometimes can’t find what they are looking for.

-Same rules apply here: keep watching the command line!
+The Same rule applies here: keep watching the command line!